oracle-livelabs/security/database/encrypt-data-in-motion-with-tls/successfully-protect-your-database-communication-using-one-way-tls/successfully-protect-your-database-communication-using-one-way-tls.md

     You should see 'DB wallet and certificate creation completed!'

+## Task 5: Sign database certificate with root CA certificate.

-3. Now, you will have the rootCA sign the DB server user certificate.
+1. Now, you will have the rootCA sign the DB server user certificate.
 This provides validity to the certificate.
 If it is not signed by a public root, or intermediate, certificate authority (CA), or an organization's root, or intermediate, CA, then the certificate may not be trustworthy.

     ````
     <copy>./tls_sign_DB_cert.sh</copy>
     ````

+## Task 6: Add CA root certificate and database server certificate to database wallet.

-4. After generating the signed DB user certificate, import it to the DB wallet.
+1. After generating the signed DB user certificate, import it to the DB wallet.
 In this step, you will see that the DB wallet moves from a "requested certificate" to a "user certificate".

     ````
     <copy>./tls_import_signed_cert.sh</copy>
     ````

+## Task 7: Import CA root certificate into client trust store (Linux, Windows only)

-5. Now that you have your signed DB server user certificate, you will deploy it to your DB wallet root location.
+1. Now that you have your signed DB server user certificate, you will deploy it to your DB wallet root location.
 The DB will use the `WALLET_ROOT` parameter to look for it's wallet-related information, including tde and tls.
 This step will copy the DB wallet, with the signed certificate, to both the PDB's `WALLET_ROOT` tls directory and the default directory a client would search for the wallet, `/etc/ORACLE/WALLETS/<user>`, in this case it would be `/etc/ORACLE/WALLETS/oracle` since we are using `sqlplus` as the `oracle` user.

     ````
     <copy>./tls_deploy_db_wallet.sh</copy>
     ````

-## Task 4: Enable TLS network encryption
+## Task 8: Configure for TLS network encryption.

 1. Add a new tnsnames.ora entry for the pdb1_tls connection string.
 This will copy the existing pdb1 connection string and modify it to use TCPS protocol and port 1522 instead of 1521.